ibm-cloud-docs/codeengine/lithops.md

 {:video: .video}

-# Code Engine with Lithops framework
+# Running jobs with Lithops framework
 {: #lithops}

 Python users can benefit of using Lithops framework to integrate with Code Engine.